Tan-Yu/DSF1_Group1_FooTanLoh/README.md

 ## Problem Statement
 - Based on a selection of factors, are we able to predict a happiness score?

-- Which model is the best to predict happiness?

 ## Model Used
 - Linear Regression